 Elsewhere is also grounding into its higher self: The Temple to the Muse.
 The Temple is becoming more defined and taking form as the first of her alter~shrines was activated on Winter Solstice.
 The alter is dedicated to Kali and will be coming into being this Spring in a more physical way.
 This will be one of many shrines on the property.
 We want to up the Angel count here in the states! (everyone knows that shrines make more angels), as well as to create as many places as possible to slow down enough to get in touch with our gratitude and reverence for life.

 Elsewhere continues to be woven into being by an amazing group of dreamers.
-In 2016 Sharon Bailey, a powerhouse of creative energy, and get-her-done magic, joined the team as Executive Director.
-Karen moved into the position of Development Director, to focus on fundraising and development.
+Karen is now Executive Director, focusing on fundraising and development.
+Daniel Fonken, a former Elsewhere resident, has stepped in as Residency Manager taking care of the daily nuts and bolts that keep the Elsewhere engine running smoothly.
 Willow now serves on the Board, and Maya and Willow continue to add to the novelty and creative direction of Elsewhere.
 AND we continue to be blessed by a community of supportive and helpful angel/volunteers!